Erysipeloid is inflammation of the skin (dermatitis) due to bacteria.

 The main symptom is warmth, tenderness, and redness on the skin.

-Oral antibiotics, especially penicillin, are given to treat this condition.
+Antibiotics, especially penicillin, are used to treat this condition.

 The infection rarely spreads.
 It may get better on its own.